jwtowner/lug/README.md

 Features
 ---
-- Natural syntax more akin to external parser generator languages
+- Natural syntax similar to other external parser generator languages
-- Separation of syntatic and lexical rules, with customizable implicit whitespace skipping
+- Clear separation of syntactic and lexical rules, with the ability to customize implicit whitespace skipping
-- Direct and indirect left recursion with precedence levels to disambiguate subexpressions with mixed left/right recursion
+- Support for direct and indirect left recursion, with precedence levels to disambiguate subexpressions with mixed left/right recursion
-- Traditional PEG syntax has been extended to support attribute grammars and semantic actions
+- Extended PEG syntax to include attribute grammars and semantic actions
-- Support for most context-sensitive grammars with symbol tables, conditions and syntactic predicates
+- Ability to handle context-sensitive grammars with symbol tables, conditions, and syntactic predicates
-- Cut operator to commit to currently matched parse prefix and prune all backtrack entries
+- Cut operator to commit to the currently matched parse prefix and prune all backtrack entries
-- Deferred evaluation of semantic actions, ensuring actions do not execute on failed branches or invalid input
+- Deferred evaluation of semantic actions, ensuring actions only execute on successful branches and valid input
 - Generated parsers are compiled to special-purpose bytecode and executed in a virtual parsing machine
-- UTF-8 text parsing with complete Level 1 and partial Level 2 support of the UTS #18 Unicode Regular Expressions technical standard
+- Full support for UTF-8 text parsing, including Level 1 and partial Level 2 compliance with the UTS #18 Unicode Regular Expressions technical standard
-- Automatic line and column tracking with customizable tab width and alignment
+- Automatic tracking of line and column numbers, with customizable tab width and alignment
-- Uses expression template functors to implement the rules of the domain specific language
+- Implementation of rules in the domain-specific language using expression templates and function objects
-- Header only library using C++17 language and library features
+- Header-only library utilizing C++17 language and library features
-- Relatively small with the intent of parser core to remain under 2000 lines of terse code
+- Relatively small codebase, with the goal of keeping the parser core under 2000 lines of concise code

 It is based on research introduced in the following papers: